… or: The guy on the other side…

 …are some of my further interrests.

-… Aaland Isl., Australia, Austria, Belgium, Canada, Canary Isl., Crete, Croatia, Czech Republik, Denmark, Dodecanese, England, Finland, France, Greece, Hongkong, Italy, Liechtenstein, Luxembourg, Macao, Macedonia, Madeira, Malta, Mexico, Monaco, The Netherlands, New Zealand, Norway, Portugal, Poland, Scotland, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, USA, Yugoslavia …
+… Aaland Isl., Argentina, Australia, Austria, Brazil, Belgium, Canada, Canary Isl., Crete, Croatia, Czech Republik, Denmark, Dodecanese, England, Finland, France, Greece, Hongkong, Italy, Liechtenstein, Luxembourg, Macao, Macedonia, Madeira, Malta, Mexico, Monaco, The Netherlands, New Zealand, Norway, Portugal, Poland, Scotland, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, USA, Yugoslavia …

 USA: Alaska, Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Louisiana, Maine, Massachusetts, Mississippi, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Washington.